MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-how-to-fill-in-the-revaluation-journal-with-the-batch-job.md

 ---
-    title: How to: Fill In the Revaluation Journal with the Batch Job | Microsoft Docs
+    title: How to Fill In the Revaluation Journal with the Batch Job | Microsoft Docs
     description: If you want to appreciate or depreciate an item or a specific item ledger entry, you must use the revaluation journal.
     services: project-madeira
     documentationcenter: ''